Species Survival Plan

 ABOUT Common Wildebeest

-Because these silvery-gray antelopes with cow-like horns can sometimes - in the right light - look blue, they are referred to as the blue wildebeest.
+Because these silvery-gray antelope with cow-like horns can sometimes - in the right light - look blue, they are referred to as the blue wildebeest.
 This animal, which is the largest subspecies of wildebeest, is a keystone species in plains and acacia savanna ecosystems from southeastern Africa to central Kenya.
 It is highly gregarious and superbly adapted for a migratory existence.

 Large herds of wildebeest migrate across the plains of Africa during the dry season seeking water, shade, and grazing sites.
 The herds are active day and night, grazing constantly.